 Wrong answer.
 The answer is, "She is the Primate of the Episcopal Church.
 She is the Primate of South Carolina."
 Why is this the right answer?
 Because this is what ++Katharine is.

-Before the selection process, he wrote a piece called "In Defense of Dissociation."
+Before the selection process, Lawrence wrote a piece called "In Defense of Dissociation."
+(It may be read in full here.)

 In its desire to be more relevant than thou, TEC has cast aside scriptural faithfulness, particularly the broad and demonstrable teachings of the New Testament that would convict our lifestyle of sin, and call into question our overly permissive approach to morality.
 Even more disturbing is our grave disregard of fundamental Christian doctrines such as the nature of God, the uniqueness of Christ, the integrity and unity of the Spirit's work, and the need of humankind for the redemptive work of the cross—for instance, assuming our sexual proclivities, given by nurture or nature, are, by that fact, necessarily God-given.

-Would he face much opposition?
-Hard to say.
+Would he face much opposition in his diocese?
+Probably not.
 Many clergy in the Diocese of South Carolina have long since passed from loyal dissent to outright hostility and hatred for The Episcopal Church.
 In fact, they voted for Lawrence, knowing full well what he has written and said.
+This is all the more reason to put that diocese into receivership.

 When he lost to Lawrence, Ellis Brust, one of the other candidates the secessionists nominated as their bishop, immediately left The Episcopal Church and assumed the role of President for the Anglican Mission in America, which is not in Communion with Canterbury, and tries to absorb Episcopal parishes.
 Before that, he was CEO of the American Anglican Council, a group of "Episcopalians" who regularly undermine and attack the Church.

 That South Carolina would nominate a person of so little fealty to their own Church, to be their bishop, does not inspire confidence in their ability to discern a positive way forward.
-The nomination of Brust alone is enough to warrant heightened scrutiny.
+They complain they are being "targeted."
+But their activities and selections undermine church order.
+The nomination of Brust alone is enough to warrant heightened scrutiny by the wider church.

 Lawrence complains in his answers that he has not demonstrated any "action" to warrant denial of consents.
 This is his only defense, that he hasn't yet actually divided the Church.